KrypProjects/privacy-policy/README.md

 --------------------------------------------

-How We Use Your Data:
 We don't use your personal data for the following purposes:

 Improving the Programs: We don't use your usage data to improve the performance and functionality of our programs and sending to KrypProjects.

 --------------------------------------------

-How We Share Your Data
+How We Share Your Data:

 We don't share your personal data with the following us and third parties

 --------------------------------------------